The ultimate Kiteboarding Guide A-Z

 These videos and tables are the first steps to learn kiteboarding.
-This has been designed so you can avoid speaking about theory during your valuable time on the beach, we will, of course, be testing your knowledge and making sure you understand the fundamentals throughout your course.
-Our goal is to get you to enjoy kiteboarding safely and independently, a crucial step in achieving this is due to your understanding of a few important theoretical basics.
-Learn in your own time or always have this programme to look back on.
+This section has been designed so you can avoid speaking about theory during your valuable time on the beach.
+We will, of course, be testing your knowledge and making sure you understand the fundamentals throughout your lesson.
+Our goal is to get you to enjoy kiteboarding safely and independently.
+A crucial step in achieving this is due to your understanding of a few important theoretical basics.
+Learn in your own time or always have this kiteboarding guide to look back on.

 The wind window is the name given to the three-dimensional area downwind of the pilot that the kite can fly in.
-The length of the kite lines will determine the radius of that a particular wind window.
-Understanding the concept of the wind window is critical if you want to progress in the sport of kiteboarding.
+Different lengths of the kite lines will determine the radius of that a particular wind window.
+Understanding the concept of the wind window is critical if you want to progress in the sport.

 Where is the wind coming from?

-Turn your face into the wind and when you feel the wind blowing equally in both ears, you are facing upwind.
+First turn your face into the wind.
+When you feel the wind blowing equally in both ears, then you are facing upwind.

 Use a visual cue such as a flag or windsock to find the wind direction.